 Anyone attending an ACT workshop is eligible if the cost is a barrier preventing attendance.
-Priority is given to BC residents and to parents and participants who are low income or who are facing significant travel expenses, in addition to the workshop registration fee.
+Priority is given to BC residents and to parents and participants who are low income.
 We rely on your honest appraisal of your situation.
-If you cannot otherwise pay for the workshop please contact us.
 You are not required to provide documentation to support your request.
 You will receive a response within a week.
 The earlier you apply, the more likely you are to receive a bursary as ACT has limited bursary resources.

-- We cannot grant a bursary request AFTER you have already registered for a workshop.
+- We cannot grant a bursary request AFTER you have already registered and paid for a workshop.

 - We will honour the event rate based on your bursary application date.
-So if you apply before the early bird rate, the bursary will be applied against that rate.
+So if you apply before the early bird rate expires, the bursary will be applied against that rate.

 - Bursaries are provided as reduced workshop registration fees.
 We cannot provide bursaries for travel costs.